Opinion Manipulation on Farsi Twitter: Discussion

 Taken together, our analysis of inauthentic activity across trending topics in the Farsi Twittersphere demonstrate that inauthentic accounts are very active in divisive political discussions, where they often initiate trending topics and use polarizing language to advance partisan agendas.
 This stands in contrast to their activity in apolitical discussions, where inauthentic accounts are less prevalent and engage in similar discourse to genuine users.
 The network structure of these conversations provides insight into the communities in which inauthentic accounts operate.
 Divisive political conversations occur within echo chamber environments, where retweet networks and friendship networks overlap to a high degree.
 By contrast, apolitical conversations bridge the partisan divide, reaching users of diverse ideological persuasions.
 Inauthentic accounts are therefore able to advance partisan narratives in echo chamber environments where they can target specific partisan audiences.

 By analyzing the dynamics of inauthentic activity in the Iranian Twittersphere, our study contributes to a growing body of literature exploring online influence operations in several ways.
 First, we provide a typology of accounts enabling us to distinguish between automated inauthentic accounts, human-controlled inauthentic accounts, and genuine users.
 Second, we provide evidence examining the content, structure, and temporal dynamics of inauthentic activity, providing a rich multi-method characterization of inauthentic online behavior.
 Third, we provide evidence from the Farsi Twittersphere, an understudied context where inauthentic activity is quite prevalent.
 Fourth, unlike most existing studies, we cover diverse issue areas, enabling us to compare inauthentic behavior across divisive political, non-divisive political, and apolitical topics in the same analysis.
+The multifaceted analysis of several Twitter discussion spaces, allowed us to overcome common challenges posed by errors in bot-detection methods, missing data points, and method-induced ambiguities in isolated analysis techniques.
+As a result, we are able to provide systematic descriptive evidence on how inauthentic accounts engage in online discourse on Farsi Twitter.